ninrod/rsynced-melpa/melpa/abl-mode-readme.txt

   (save-excursion
-    (if (not (re-search-backward "^class *" nil t)) (error "Looks like there is a problem with your python code (functions is indented but not in a class).
-Sorry, can't do anything")
+    (if (not (re-search-backward "^class *" nil t)) (error "Looks like there is a problem with your python code (functions is indented but not in a class).")
     (let* ((start (re-search-forward "^class *"))
 	   (end (re-search-forward "[^\(:]*" (line-end-position) t)))
       (if (not end)
-	  (error "Looks like there is a problem with you python code (keyword class not followed by a proper class name).")
+	  (error "Looks like there is a problem with your python code (keyword class not followed by a proper class name).")
 	(buffer-substring-no-properties start (point)))))))